 - Maintain knowledge of current club members and track membership renewals

 - Photographs and video footage may be used for promoting and reporting on club activity via newsletter, press releases, website and social media.
-Whenever possible, photographs and video footage will include groups, not individuals, and represent a broad range of our members, eg boys and girls, men and women.
+Whenever possible, photographs and video footage will include groups, not individuals, and represent a broad range of our members, such as boys and girls, men and women.
 The data used alongside will be limited to names and race results/details of achievement if applicable.
 We only use photographs and video footage of our athletes in suitable dress to reduce the risk of inappropriate use.
 Any images can be removed on request.

 BAAC will not take or publish photographs or video footage of children/young people without the consent of the parents/carers and children/young people (which we request on joining BAAC and then annually on membership renewal).
 Only first names with be used alongside photographs or video footage of children/young people unless at the specific request of the parents/carers and children/young people.